tuwukee/jwt_sessions/README.md

 The gem stores JWT based sessions on the backend (currently, redis and memory stores are supported), making it possible to manage sessions, reset passwords, logout users in a reliable and secure way.

-It's designed to be framework agnostic yet is easily integrable so Rails integration is available out of the box.
+It's designed to be framework agnostic yet is easily integrable, and Rails integration is available out of the box.

 Core concept behind `jwt_sessions` is that each session is represented by a pair of tokens: access and refresh, and a session store is used to handle CSRF checks and refresh token hijacking.
 Both tokens have configurable expiration times, but in general refresh token is supposed to have a longer lifespan than an access token.
 Access token is used to retrieve secured resources and refresh token is used to renew the access token once it's expired.
 Default token store is based on redis.